plenigo/plenigo.github.io/pages/custom_integration/paywall.md

 ```

 ## Server Side Metered Paywall
-A soft paywall(metered views)  provides significant access to free content as a means of encouraging users to subscribe for access to premium content.
+A soft paywall(metered paywall)  provides significant access to free content as a means of encouraging users to subscribe for access to premium content.

 The first thing you have to do is enabling the metered paywall in the plenigo backend (Paywall-> Metered Settings).
 After you have done this you can continue with the following step.